 After you have finished sautéing or frying your food, you will deglaze the pot.
 This means that you pour in water and scrape away at the food stuck to the bottom.

 Should You Buy a Pressure Cooker or Air Fryer?

 Air frying is a healthy way to cook your foods in comparison to deep-frying them.
 If you wanted a greater variety in the number of foods that you can cook, the pressure cooker gives you a bigger variety.

 On the other hand, if you wanted to deep fry your foods and you fry foods often, you will most likely see the air fryer as the next best thing to actually deep frying.

 At the same time, both are healthier than deep frying because you don’t cook with as much oil with either of them.

-Check out this article that deep dives into the Multi-Purpose Cooker
+Check out this article that deep dives into electric Multi-Purpose Cookers.

 Pressure Cooker and Air Fryer Combination Cooker